 - Do not violate any laws or breach any prior agreements.

 Please do not report the following issues:

-Displayed server software "banners" or version information
+- Displayed server software banners or other version information.

 What details should you include when reporting a security issue